James Willmott-Brown: 2017

-Twenty-five years after leaving Walford, Willmott-Brown anonymously lays flowers addressed to Kathy at a memorial for her step-grandson Steven Beale (Aaron Sidwell).
+Over twenty-five years later after leaving Walford, Willmott-Brown anonymously lays flowers addressed to Kathy at a memorial for her step-grandson Steven Beale (Aaron Sidwell).
 The following day, Willmott-Brown meets with his children — Sophie, who is now going by the name "Fi", (now Lisa Faulkner), Luke (now Adam Astill) and Josh Hemmings (Eddie Eyre) — and Elizabeth's brother Hugo Browning (Simon Williams), before introducing himself to Fi's partner, Max Branning (Jake Wood).

-Willmott-Brown, Luke and Hugo discuss purchasing the café and Willmott-Brown tells them he has a better plan for the premises than their idea of studio flats.
-Willmott-Brown arrives in Albert Square and lets himself into the café, and he, Luke and Hugo go through their development plans for Albert Square.
-Luke starts a relationship with Ben Mitchell (Harry Reid), but breaks up with him when he finds out Ben is Kathy's son from her marriage to Phil.
-Luke tells Willmott-Brown that he and Ben are back together on his request and questions Willmott-Brown's interest in Ben and Kathy.
-After Max manages to persuade Kathy's other son, Ian Beale (Adam Woodyatt) and his wife, Jane Beale (Laurie Brett), to sell the café and move away, Willmott-Brown tells Max he wants Ian to remain.
-Fi promises Willmott-Brown that she will get the sealed bids from Max and Luke promises to persuade Jay Brown (Jamie Borthwick) to sell the car lot land.
-When Max contemplates getting the sealed bids from Carmel Kazemi's (Bonnie Langford) work laptop, he phones Willmott-Brown, refusing to go through with it.
-Max meets up with Willmott-Brown, Fi and Luke and tells them that he doesn't want to be a part of their plan any longer.
+The next day, Willmott-Brown has a meeting with Luke and Hugo; they discuss purchasing the café and Willmott-Brown tells them he has a better plan for the premises than their idea of studio flats.
+Willmott-Brown arrives in Albert Square and lets himself into the café, before he joins Luke and Hugo in going through their development plans for Albert Square.
+Soon enough Luke starts a relationship with Kathy's other child and Phil's son Ben (Harry Reid), but initially breaks up with him after learning of Ben's relation to his parents; Willmott-Brown instructs Luke to reconcile with Ben, which works successfully despite Luke questioning his father about his interest in Ben and Kathy respectively.
+After Max manages to persuade Ian and his wife Jane (Laurie Brett), to sell the café and move away, Willmott-Brown tells Max he wants Ian to remain.
+Willmott-Brown later has a meeting with his children; with Fi promsing her father that she will get the sealed bids from Max, whilst at the same time Luke will persuade Ben's surrogate half-brother Jay Brown (Jamie Borthwick) to sell the car lot land.
+When Max contemplates getting the sealed bids from a work laptop owned by council member Carmel Kazemi (Bonnie Langford), whom he is seducing as part of the scheme, he refuses to go through with it and phones Willmott-Brown to inform him about it.
+Another meeting is held where Max tells Willmott-Brown and his children that he doesn't want to be a part of their plan any longer.
 Fi turns up to see Max at Carmel's house, where they have sex.
-However, unbeknownst to Max, Fi hacks into Carmel's computer and steals the sealed bids.
-When James finds out about Max and Fi's relationship, Fi presents him with the sealed bids to earn Willmott-Brown's approval.
+However, what Max doesn't know is that Fi has hacked into Carmel's computer and stolen the sealed bids.
+When Willmott-Brown finds out about Max and Fi's relationship, Fi presents him with the sealed bids to earn her father's approval.